eonadler/eonadler.github.io/index.markdown

 cover:  true
 ---

 Welcome!
-I am a joint postdoctoral research fellow at [Carnegie Observatories](https://carnegiescience.edu/obs) in the [Theoretical Astrophysics Center](https://ctac.carnegiescience.edu/) and the [University of Southern California Department of Physics & Astronomy](https://dornsife.usc.edu/physics/) in [Cosmolab](https://cosmolab.usc.edu/).

-In January 2025, I will begin as an assistant professor at the [University of California, San Diego Department of Astronomy & Astrophysics](https://astro.ucsd.edu/).
+I am an assistant professor at the [University of California, San Diego Department of Astronomy & Astrophysics](https://astro.ucsd.edu/).

 My [research](./research.markdown) focuses on galaxy formation, dark matter, and near-field cosmology.
 I study the formation and evolution of the faintest galaxies, the microphysical nature of dark matter, and the growth of nonlinear cosmic structure.
 I tackle these problems using cosmological simulations, semi-analytic models of the galaxy--halo connection, dark matter theory, and observations of dwarf galaxies and strong gravitational lenses.